pharmpy/pharmpy/docs/modelsearch.rst

 Modelsearch
 ===========

-The modelsearch tool is a general tool to decide the best structural model given a base model and a search space of model features.
+The Modelsearch tool is a general tool to decide the best structural model given a base model and a search space of model features.
 The tool supports different algorithms and selection criteria.

 ~~~~~~~